 With a history dating back to 1821, Heriot-Watt University has a long and rich tradition of excellence and a proven track record of educating, inspiring and challenging the professionals of tomorrow.

-Heriot-Watt University has 4 campuses.
-Three UK campuses - Edinburgh, Scottish Borders and Orkney - and one international campus in Dubai.
+Heriot-Watt University has 5 campuses - three UK campuses (Edinburgh, Scottish Borders and Orkney) and two international campuses (Dubai and Malaysia).
 Known as Scotland’s International University 33% of students on our UK campuses come from some 123 countries outside the UK.

-Heriot-Watt University has been named Scottish University of the Year in the Sunday Times University Guide 2011/12.
+Heriot-Watt University was Scottish University of the Year in the Sunday Times University Guide for 2011/12 and 2012/13 - the first Scottish university to be awarded the accolade two years in a row.

 School of Management & Languages